Situational Awareness – The Lifeline of Aviation: Thoughts on How to Approach It In Training

 According to research by Barrel and Stratford, the relaxed awareness stage is the one that best prepares us to deal with a variety of critical events.
 This knowledge is useful for stressing the importance of proper briefings and our silent reviews before take-off and landing.

 We introduce this exercise to heighten our students’ understanding of situational awareness and its different levels.
-However, our main purpose is to have them realise how they, during regular operation, will move up and down on this Yerkes-Dodson curve – impacting their ability to maintain “good situational awareness”.
+However, our main purpose is to have them realize how they, during regular operation, will move up and down on this Yerkes-Dodson curve – impacting their ability to maintain “good situational awareness”.
 The aim is for pilots and cabin crews to identify which periods or situations they might be at particular risk of losing “good” situational awareness and provide them with tactics to prevent this.

 In 2016, we presented at EATS on this exact subject.
 Here’s how we at NaviMinds approach the topic of situational awareness in aviation: